-2009 to 2011
+2009 to 2011 – Establishment

-2011 to 2016
+2011 to 2015 – Growth

 The new offices and team members helped us to expand our services into web design and services, graphic design, community journalism and community focused activities while supporting communities in Nottingham to access resources and opportunities thereby addressing issues affecting them at the earliest possible point.
 We also widened our target groups from solely working with African communities but also engaging Caribbean and other Black Asian and Ethnic Minority (BAME) communities in Nottingham and Nottinghamshire areas.

 In 2014, Valentine Nkoyo joined Mojatu leading to re-organisation of the foundation’s aims and objectives.
 This entailed expanding our charitable activities by focusing more on active engagement with communities by taking on the campaign and focused activities in tackling female genital mutilation (FGM) and supporting individuals and families affected by FGM.
 This led to a great success in addressing these issues by working directly with large numbers of community members at all levels.
 The team grew substantially leading to our move to our current offices.
-Steering Group to end FGM was created and grew in size to about 80 members, who facilitated and continue to help take the message on tackling FGM and supporting FGM survivors to all parts of the community.
+Steering Group to end FGM was created and grew in size to about 80 members, who facilitated and continue to help take the message on tackling FGM and supporting FGM survivors to all parts of the community

 In June 2016, Mojatu Foundation was registered as a Charitable Incorporated Organisation to help us stream our operations and service provision and to help us adapt to both our organisational and service users internal and external environment.
 This entailed expanding our services and restructuring our operations to target on four core themes namely health, (which includes ending FGM), training, gender equality (girls and women support) and community media and information (engagement).
-You can also see about the projects and our news and events here.